Kadakh: Production

 The film was shot on a single location.
 Since the film is mostly set on the events of a single night, the shooting was done for 30 continuous nights in a studio of Andheri East, Mumbai.
-All the unit members actually slept in the day and worked at nights to complete the film.
+All the unit members actually slept in the day and worked at night to complete the film.

 The film has been compared to Alfred Hitchcock's Rope (1948 film) which was an adaptation of Patrick Hamilton's play Rope (1929), itself based on the real-life murderers Leopold and Loeb.

 Release

 Kadakh premiered at the 2019 South Asian International Film Festival.
 It released on 18 June 2020 in India distributed by SonyLiv.